 - We may assess your personal information for the purposes of credit risk reduction or fraud prevention.

-- In addition to this we may use your data for wealth screening, research and profiling.
-Our purpose is to gain a better understanding of how we should engage with you, and tailor our communications more effectively and appropriately.
+In addition to this we may use your data for wealth screening, research and profiling.
+Philanthropy is vital to Evelina London to ensure it can continue to provide the best care for our young patients and undertake translational research which goes above and beyond to find cures to life-limiting conditions.
+Wealth screening, research and profiling are activities which enable Evelina London to achieve this as they allow us to gain a better understanding of how we should engage with you and tailor our communications more effectively and appropriately.
 This also helps us make informed decisions about our fundraising strategy and ensure our internal resources and investments are used as effectively as possible.
 Our objective is to ensure any approaches we make to you are respectful, professional and are based on evidence that you might be interested in our work, providing you with the best experience we can.
 Please read below for more information:

-Wealth Screening - is carried out by a trusted third-party supplier and entails using information such as your name, postcode and data on your existing relationship with us.
-Wealth screening is a tool which helps us to better understand how to approach you about fundraising and volunteering opportunities in an appropriate way and therefore generate funds cost-effectively.
+Wealth Screening - is carried out by a trusted third-party supplier and entails using information such as your name, postcode and data on your existing relationship with us to identify whether it is appropriate to approach you about higher level giving.
+Wealth screening is a tool which helps us to better understand who to approach about fundraising and volunteering opportunities in an appropriate way and therefore generate funds cost-effectively.

 Research - could include research on financial, business, philanthropic, biographical and demographic information sourced from publicly available data, such as Companies House, the Charity Commission and the media.
 We may also look at professional networks such as LinkedIn, and process special category data if it has been made manifestly made public by you; for example, through an interview or a publicly directed social media post.
 In addition, we may combine the data you provide with data we obtain from other sources (e.g. to verify we have correct addresses/postcodes).